Number of Fellows per Rotation: 1

 Goal

-The fellow will work in one of two specialty pediatric neurology clinics and become familiar with pediatric neurological disorders.
-Particularly disorders of high relevance to CAP including pediatric epilepsy and pediatric tic and movement disorders.
+Fellows will work in the inpatient pediatric neurology unit, the outpatient pediatric neurology clinic, and a general pediatric clinic.
+Fellows become familiar with pediatric neurological disorders, particularly disorders of high relevance to child and adolescent psychiatry, including pediatric epilepsy and pediatric tic/movement disorders.

 Objectives